Last updated: 13 January 2026

 2022

-In October, gay social media personality Suhail al-Jameel was released from prison after being detained for three years on public decency charges for posting a picture of himself on Twitter shirtless and wearing swim shorts.
+According to the US Department of State, in October, gay social media personality Suhail al-Jameel was released from prison after being detained for three years on public indecency charges for posting a picture of himself on Twitter shirtless and wearing swim shorts.

 2020